cf.read

 extra: (sequence of) str, optional

-Create extra, independent field constructs from netCDF variables that correspond to particular types metadata constructs.
-The extra parameter may be one, or a sequence, of:
+Create extra, independent fields from netCDF variables that correspond to particular types of metadata constructs.
+Ignored if domain is True.

 extra